tyronen/recurrent-rebels/README.md

 for x in king man test learning anarchist computer internet microsoft google hacker nonsense; do python tester.py $x; done
 ```

+One such list can be found simply by running `python word2vec_test.py`

 c. finetune embeddings

 d. regression task